Filing requirements

 This listing must also be filed in computer-readable form on a data carrier such as a floppy disk or CD-ROM (INPI Examination Guidelines, I-B II.3.9).

-A signed declaration must be provided to certify that the paper version of the listing is identical to the electronic version (INPI Examination Guidelines, I-B II.3.9).
+A signed declaration must be provided to certify that the paper version of the listing is identical to the electronic one (INPI Examination Guidelines, I-B II.3.9).

 Examination at filing

-If the irregularity is not corrected within the set time limit, the patent application is refused (R612-46 CPI, paragraph 3).
+If the correction is not made within the set time limit, the patent application is refused (R612-46 CPI, paragraph 3).